 Utilities include electricity, cooking gas, and water.
 Price ranges around $100, but varies by region.
 Some American states have harsher and longer winters where you’ll need to spend more on heat.
 In others, you’ll spend more on air conditioning (or sacrifice and buy fans).

 You may be able to lower bills by switching suppliers.
 Use a price comparison web like Power2Switch to find your cheapest suppliers.

 In some cities, you have no option but to buy a car.
 Typical down payment costs $300 if you buy a decent car on loan.
 Car insurance varies a lot by driving record and place you live, while the price of gas varies on your travel.
 If you live in a larger city, you may want to opt for its reliable and smooth transportation system to slash costs.
 Bus and metro tend to have deals.
 Find more information on Metro Reduced Fares.

-For travel between cities, bus is cheaper than train.
-Some large bus companies such as Megabus, Peter Pan and Greyhound may be uncomfortable and slow, but they’re economical.
+For travel between cities, the bus is cheaper than the train.
+Some large bus companies such as Megabus, Peter Pan, and Greyhound may be uncomfortable and slow, but they’re economical.
 Check CheckMyBus.com to compare prices.
 If you prefer to fly, you can whittle the price by either booking ahead or taking your chance with last-minute deals.

 For short trips, ridesharing services like Uber and Lyft are cheaper than taxis.

 If you can, put aside a fraction of your wages each month.
 This is especially important if you’re starting your own business or are under-employed.
 The Ria Blog suggests starting a savings club where nine or so friends save $100 each week and where you use a lottery system for one member to withdraw the total as a loan, at the end of the month.
 This may not be a bad idea if you find others willing to join you.